nye-duo/Duo-DSpace/README.md

     mvn dependency:copy-dependencies

-3. Deploy to installed DSpace: Copy the duo-1.0.jar and its dependencies to the DSpace swordv2 webapp's WEB-INF/lib directory
+3. Deploy to installed DSpace: Copy the duo-1.0.jar and its dependencies to the DSpace swordv2 webapp's WEB-INF/lib directory, and the DSpace lib directory

 4. Deploy the config: Copy the swordv2-server.cfg and studentweb.cfg files to the equivalent directory in DSpace